Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-helloworld.md

 ## Deployment Steps

 ### Setup Mesh CLI
-SeaBreeze CLI is used to deploy and manage the resources in Mesh.
+Mesh CLI is used to deploy and manage the resources in Mesh.
 Set it up by following these [instructions](./cli-setup.md).

 ### Log in to Azure